shnee/murica-web-server/README.md

 MURICA!
 Web Server!
 Takes out all the sneaky Russian code and replaces it with FREEDOM!

 MURICA!
 Web Server!'s code is pure red, white and blue.
-Any by that we mean American red, white, and blue; not Russian (obviously).
+And by that we mean American red, white, and blue; not Russian (obviously).

 | 'MURICA!                                                                                                                                     | Russia